 Written by Neha Jayaram, Communications and Marketing Specialist

 The people here at SCHC have been so helpful and kind.
 When I come here, I feel like I am not alone.
-I am trying to cope with end-of-life, and I felt that this is the good place for me to be.
+I am trying to cope with end-of-life, and I felt that this is a good place for me to be.
 It’s helping me; it’s giving me something to look forward to.
-I have lot of friends who call me and say hey let’s go there, let’s run etc. and look forward to that Wednesday and make sure I have no other plans that day so that I can be there with all of them.
-I really like talking to people and listening to their stories, what are they going through and where they are from and what’s their outlook on life.
+I have lot of friends who call me and say hey let’s go out, let’s run etc. I look forward to that Wednesday and make sure I have no other plans that day so that I can be there with all of them.
+I really like talking to people and listening to their stories, what they are going through and where they are from and what’s their outlook on life.

 A couple of years after my mother died, my father married my future husband’s mother.
 They first met at camp after World War II.
 Unfortunately, my husband’s father took his own life, and a couple of years later my mother passed.
 And somehow, these two people came together.
 She had 2 sons, one who still lives in the US and my husband.
 My husband was in the US Navy and we started our romance when he would come home on leave.
 Two years after our parents married, when my husband was 21, we got married.
 There were some jokes because I married my “brother” but it felt natural to us.

 We had 48 wonderful years together.
 Ours was a beautiful relationship.
 We worked together, raised our children together and came home together every night.